metacpan/metacpan-cpan-extracted/distros/M/Mojo-IOLoop-ReadWriteProcess/README.md

     # The process will print "Hello User"

-Array or arrayref of options to pass by to the external binary or the code block.
+Arguments pass to the external binary or the code block.
+Use arrayref to pass many.

 ## blocking\_stop